-As you have configured the Apache document root to your home directory.
-You will face issue for the permissions because, by default, Apache runs as the user daemon and group daemon (Maybe username and group are to _www).
+- Setup User and Group for Apache: As you have configured the Apache document root to your home directory.
+You will face issues with the permissions because, by default, Apache runs as the user daemon and group daemon (Maybe username and group are to _www).
 For the personal systems, You can change these to match your user account (replace user_name with your real username), with a group of staff.

 User user_name Group staff

 Step 4: Create Test HTML Page on Apache

 Let’s create a Sites folder in your home directory and create a sample index.html file for testing.

 echo "Welcome" > ~/Sites/index.html